 Nothing is more important to us than the safety and welfare of our pupils.
 We take rigorous steps to ensure that children stay safe and do not come to any harm.
 We work closely with Parents/Carers and a range of professional external agencies in order to secure this.

-If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school's Designated Safeguarding Lead, Aaron Meredith, Head Teacher; or the Deputy Designated Safeguarding Leads Charlotte Parry, Assistant Headteacher and Alison McKenzie, Assistant Headteacher.
+If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school’s Designated Safeguarding Lead, Aaron Meredith, Executive Headteacher; or the Deputy Designated Safeguarding Leads Alison Pearce, Head of School, Rosie Little, Assistant Headteacher and Kelly Powell, Family Support Advisor.

 Our Governors responsible for Safeguarding are Paul Chapman and Paula Frankis.